 Saint Bernardine of Siena makes this gracious observation: “In the aged is prudence because they have had experience, and have fallen many times and then walked more steadily… And most of all they find themselves in that age which is nearing death.
 They thank God, moreover, that they did not die in their sins, and that they have had time to return to Him.”

-There’s something timeless just in “beholding”—looking intently at the wonder of a baby’s face, or the glory of an evening sunset.
+There’s something timeless just in “beholding”—looking intently at the wonder of a baby’s face or the glory of an evening sunset.
 It’s not just passive—that beholding involves us, thrills us.
 Imagine what beholding God for all eternity will be like.

 I love the quip, “At seventeen, I thought my dad was the dumbest person who ever lived.
 By twenty-seven, I couldn’t get over how much he had learned in ten short years!”
 I think that’s the way it is with our relationship with God for lots of us.
 Early on, we think we’re in charge, setting the agenda.
 But as we age, we realize we don’t go to meet God on our own terms, that the initiative always comes from God.
-And we learn to thank God for that, and to surrender to His perfect plan for our life.
+And we learn to thank God for that and to surrender to His perfect plan for our lives.